I love unique coffee beverages and I enjoy giving tips on how to make them.

 French presses comes in all shapes and sizes.
 The set at the side is Bodum brand, which is a well-known, trusted coffee-press manufacturer.
-One is a regular coffee press, that holds 8 cups.
+One is a regular coffee press that holds 8 cups.
 The other is a travel-sized coffee press, which holds 12 ounces.

-1. The coffee press or plunger
+1. The Coffee Press or Plunger

-This is what makes the coffee press, the coffee press.
+This is what makes the coffee press the coffee "press".
 You are going to use this to press down your beans.
 The plunger or press at the bottom can screw off.
 So, before we start, you need to make sure that the press is secured on the rod tight.
 Just twist it.

 The point of using a coffee grinder is to make sure your beans are coarse.
 This is due to the fine netting that makes up the press part.
 If your coffee grinds are too small and fine, they'll go right through the netting.
-This means, you'll be drinking a lot of coffee grinds!
+This means you'll be drinking a lot of coffee grinds!
 However, if the beans are coarse, they can't fit through the netting.
 Don't make it so coarse that there are whole beans still remaining in your grinds.

 Dump your coarsely ground coffee-beans directly into your cup.
-I use about .25oz or 7 grams of coffee grinds per cup.
+I use about .25 oz or 7 grams of coffee grinds per cup.
 This is approximately half a tablespoon.
 So, if you have an 8-cup french press, you should be using 4 tablespoons of coffee.
-These do not, of course, have to be leveled off tablespoons.
+These do not, of course, have to be leveled-off tablespoons.
 Adjust the coffee to your liking.

 You can make the hot water however you like.
 I recommend using an electric kettle.
 You may also do this on the stove, or in the microwave.
 You want to boil the water and then turn off your heat source until the boiling stops.

-5. Dump the hot water in
+5. Dump In the Hot Water

 Now you can dump the hot (but not boiling) water in.
 Make sure you coat all your coffee with the hot water.
 You want them all wet, so you can get all that coffee absorbed into your hot water.
 Make sure to leave an inch of room like I did, in your coffee press.
 This saves room for the coffee press.